Fieldwork

 Flights are not included in either option.
 A non-refundable 25% deposit is required within two weeks of being offered a place on the field school in order to secure it.
 A full list of suggested items to bring will be sent out upon acceptance of a place on the course.
 Details of a local taxi company for Airport Transfers (to be paid for by participant) can be arranged if required.

-For more information or to return an application form via email (available to download below) please contact Ian.
+For more information or to receive an application form via email please contact Ian.

 Period(s) of Occupation: Neolithic, Chalcolithic, Bronze Age, Roman